 On that note, here are some of the best things to do with kids in Point Defiance Park.

 Stop and smell the flowers: Point Defiance has gardens featuring rhododendrons, roses, dahlias, fuchsias, Northwest native plants, herbs and even a traditional Japanese garden.

-Update, May 18: The outer loop of Five Mile Drive is being closed to vehicles as of May 20, 2022, but you can still walk/bike it!
+Update: The outer loop of Five Mile Drive is being closed to vehicles as of May 20, 2022, but you can still walk/bike it!

 Explore Five-Mile Drive: There are a few ways to go about this, so consult a map as you plan.
 There are two primary loops: First, the inner loop is open to vehicles and connects the park’s primary attractions.
 The Outer Loop, beginning May 20, is reserved for pedestrians and bicyclists.
 There’s a good map and explanation here on the park’s website.
 There are lots of trails, and many of them offer great views of the water, the Tacoma Narrows Bridge and more.

 Go back in time at Fort Nisqually: This living history park dates to 1833 when Hudson’s Bay Company established the original fort.
 It was a fur trading outpost near what is now DuPont.
 This facility was reconstructed in the 1930s and includes two of the original structures.
 It offers tours and hands-on activities (and school field trips!)